Do you experience pain or stiffness in your back?

 - Always keep the screen at eye level

 - Keep the keyboard and mouse at same level

 - For laptop and tablets use a stand.
 Do not place the laptop on lap or hold the tablet in your hand.

-- People who are not satisfied with life and are unable to cope with their problems have a general tendency to hunch forward.
+People who are not satisfied with life and are unable to cope with their problems have a general tendency to hunch forward.
 They begin to stoop due to the complexes they have in their mind.
 They always feel tired—as if the weight of the whole world is on their shoulders.
-To get rid of stress and anxiety, consult experts as soon as possible.
-Also,
+To get rid of stress and anxiety, consult mental health experts as soon as possible.

 - Take frequent breathers or rest breaks